QLA-ML-DS/Git-Github-Tuorial/git_and_github_practical/the-practical.md

 functionality for simplicity.
 If you know how to run the command line version, you can probably also figure out how to run the GUI version, while the opposite is not necessarily true.
 So we will expect you to know how to open Terminal in Linux, Mac or Command Prompt or Powershell in Windows.
 If you don’t know what we’re talking about here, you might to read [command line for Windows users](https://www.ionos.com/digitalguide/server/know-how/windows-cmd-commands/), or  [command line for Mac users](https://www.taniarascia.com/how-to-use-the-command-line-for-apple-macos-and-linux/) or [command line for Linux users](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal).

+For this tutorial, we will be using the terminal in Linux and Windows.

 ## Installing Git

 Before you start using Git, you have to make it available on your computer.
 Even if it’s already installed, it’s probably a